Skip to content

 ra --system-prompt "You are a JSON extractor.
 Output only JSON."
 "Extract fields from: ..."

-ra --thinking high "Design a distributed cache"
+ra --thinking adaptive "Design a distributed cache"

 Piping